Tonhalle Düsseldorf

 COLLABORATION WAS AT THE HEART OF THE PLANETARIUM

 Throughout the project, collaboration was key.
-Peutz Consult’s Klaus-Hendrik Lorenz-Kierakiewitz and Martijn Vercammen, deeply involved in both the original 2005 planning and this renovation, worked closely with Amadeus and Thomann GmbH.
+Peutz Consult’s Klaus-Hendrik Lorenz-Kierakiewitz and Martijn Vercammen, deeply involved in both the original 2005 planning and this renovation, worked closely with Amadeus Acoustics and Thomann GmbH.
 The result exceeded expectations: a significant improvement over the old system that has transformed the hall’s acoustic landscape.

 Now, every concert at the Tonhalle, from classical symphonies to jazz, pop, and beyond, benefits from precise, rich, and flexible acoustics.
 Audiences experience clarity, depth, and warmth in every note, while musicians enjoy the ability to hear and respond to each other with unparalleled precision.
 The Tonhalle is, once again, a true “planetarium of music,” where technology and artistry meet.